 John Myers, Charles Woods, Yana Feygin, Carlee Lehna.
 University of Louisville, Louisville, KY.

 BACKGROUND: Changes in US fireworks laws have allowed younger children to purchase fireworks; and allowed individuals to purchase more powerful ones.
 To date, no study has evaluated the effect these changes have had on medical outcomes.
-OBJECTIVE: The purpose of this study is to examine the epidemiology of pediatric fireworks-related burn injuries among a nationally representative sample of the US for the years 2006-2012.

 DESIGN/METHODS: We examined inpatient admissions for pediatric (<20 years of age) firework-related burn patients from 2006-2012 using the Nationwide Inpatient Sample; and examined ED admissions using the Nationwide Emergency Department Sample.
 Both data sources are part of the Healthcare Cost and Utilization Project (HCUP).
 Trajectories over time were evaluated.